-CNFN walks and other events: September to December 2017
+CNFN walks and other events: February - May 2018

 All walks begin at 10:00 am.
 Bring warm and waterproof clothes, hat, lunch, hand lens, notebook etc.

 A weekend in the alpine grasslands and forests.
 Activities include: setting up motion-sensitive cameras to record images of nocturnal mammals with Peter Stronach; recording flora and fauna observations and entering data into a spreadsheet ready for uploading to Natural Values Atlas with Peter Lawrence; setting up light traps to capture moths with Peter McQuillan; insect pollinators with Peter McQuillan; long-term ecological monitoring sites with Matt Taylor from Tasmanian Land Conservancy (TLC); wildlife cameras with Matt Taylor; working with TLC volunteers who will be on location.

 John Wilson and Peter Sims have invited us to camp at Iris Farm, there is a toilet, some shelter and a BBQ area.
 Other accommodation is at Cradle Mt Discovery Park where the TLC volunteers often stay.